 ABN Instructions - JD DME

-The ABN is a notice given to beneficiaries in Original Medicare to convey that Medicare is not likely to provide coverage in a specific case.
-“Notifiers” include:
+The Advance Beneficiary Notice of Noncoverage (ABN) is a notice given to beneficiaries in Original Medicare to convey that Medicare is not likely to provide coverage in a specific case.
+"Notifiers" include:

 - Physicians, providers (including institutional providers like outpatient hospitals), practitioners and suppliers paid under Part B (including independent laboratories);